pippo-github/vue-laravel-rest-api/readme.md

 **description:** The purpose of the project is to use a SPA Vue that makes requests through the HTML methods: PUT, GET, POST and DELETE, using the native function of Vue fetch (promise), the requests are intercepted by the Laravel controller that controls the logic and modifies the MySQL db, the updated data is returned again via the promise fetch.

-The main role within the application is played by the JsonResource class, which is used to control and customize the data of the db in JSON format for the backend part and by the Vue fetch for the frontend part.
+The main role within the application is played by the ***JsonResource class***, which is used to control and customize the data of the db in JSON format for the backend part and by the Vue fetch for the frontend part.

 *The records are of the dummy type, created through the Seed and Factory classes made available by Laravel.*